longade/LaTeX-Frontespizio-Unimib/README.md

 # LaTeX-Frontespizio-Unimib
-Title page in LaTeX for thesis for degree in Computer Science (Unimib)
+Title page in LaTeX for degree thesis in Computer Science (Unimib)

 ## Introduction
 This page is created using 'Frontespizio' package https://www.ctan.org/pkg/frontespizio.
 It is independent from the rest of the document, so margins, font etc. are set only for this page.
 It represents the conversion from the .docx version taken from elearning unimib website.